The Best Water in The U.S. - Which City Has the Best Tap Water in the U.S.?

 South Dakota

 South Dakota could have the best water record in the country.
-In spite of the fact that it's anything but an excessively populated state, South Dakota reliably meets the EPA's water quality necessities.
-In fact, ninety-five percent (95%) or a greater amount of the populace passes all EPA standards for clean and accessible water.
+Even though it's anything but an excessively populated state, South Dakota reliably meets the EPA's water quality necessities.
+Ninety-five percent (95%) or a greater amount of the populace passes all EPA standards for clean and accessible water.

-Furthermore, the state has been granted the Secretary's Award for Drinking Water Excellence for a considerable length of time straight, meaning the state has passed water assessments without any infringement for very nearly twenty years.
+Furthermore, the state has been granted the Secretary's Award for Drinking Water Excellence for a considerable period, meaning it has passed water assessments without infringement for nearly twenty years.
 Thus, South Dakota's water is spotless and perfectly suitable for everyday consumption.

 Minnesota

 Saint Paul and Minneapolis, the Twin Cities of Minnesota, have probably the cleanest tap water in the United States.
-The Minnesota Department of Health has offered awards and help to water providers all through the Twin Cities and the whole state.
+The Minnesota Department of Health has awarded awards and helped water providers throughout the Twin Cities and the state.

 New Hampshire

-As well as restricting common and harmful contaminants, the New Hampshire Department of Environmental Services limits PFA compounds and harmful chemicals that can spill off of non-stick cookware and plastics.
-In restricting these, New Hampshire treats its water significantly further and makes it more secure for everybody.
-The local public water supplier not only gives a clean water supply, whether drinking tap water or very tasty bottled water.
+By restricting these, New Hampshire treats its water significantly more effectively, making it safer for everyone.
+The local public water supplier provides a clean water supply, whether drinking tap water or very tasty bottled water.

 Kansas